As each has received a gift, use it to serve one another, as good stewards of God's varied grace.

 Wayne retired in 2018 from a large regional bank headquartered in Tupelo, Mississippi where he worked for 34 years.
 He is a Deacon and Sunday school teacher at Wallerville Baptist Church in New Albany Mississippi.

 Cindy has been a part of Eight Days of Hope since 2017 when her church hosted an event in Lafayette, Louisiana rebuilding more than 130 flooded homes with more than 2,000 volunteers and 8 major community partners.
-Cindy has her MBA and started her career in commercial bank lending in Detroit before transitioning to full time ministry.
-For almost two decades, she lived and worked with her husband, Tim, and their 4 children in one of the poorest inner-cities of America in Detroit, Michigan.
-Here she led the efforts of neighborhood revitalization including a school playground, a weekly feeding program, a food pantry, a home ownership program and construction of a 10,000 square foot Ministry center for the children and youth.
-In 2011, her family moved to NYC for 5 years to minister at Brooklyn Tabernacle and then moved to lead a campus of Our Savior’s Church in Lafayette, LA just in time for the flood of the century!
-Cindy brings this outreach experience to rebuilding lives and the hope of thousands of people through leading Love Acadiana, the community outreach of Our Savior’s Church.
+Cindy has her MBA and started her career in commercial bank lending before transitioning to full time ministry.
+For almost 2 decades she lived and ministered with her husband, Tim, and their 4 children in Detroit, Michigan.
+They converted a 900 seat XXX movie theater into a thriving inner city church.
+Here she led the efforts of neighborhood revitalization including a school playground, a weekly feeding program, a food pantry, a home ownership program and a 10,000 sf ministry center for children and youth.
+In 2016, her family moved to pastor in Louisiana just in time for the flood of the century!
+Cindy brings this outreach experience to rebuilding lives and hope!

 Born and raised in Buffalo, NY, Mike has been married for forty years to his wife, Doris.
 They live in the same neighborhood as his daughter, son-in-law and six grandchildren in a suburb of Buffalo.